HomeNewsArts Philanthropy Inquiry Underway in Canberra

 The inquiry comes at a time when the arts sector is exploring innovative funding solutions.
 The public hearing will occur on February 26, 2026, from 12:00 pm to 1:00 pm at Parliament House, Canberra.
 Interested parties can watch live on YouTube or through ParlView.

 As the arts community faces evolving financial landscapes, this inquiry represents a step towards understanding and enhancing the role of philanthropy in supporting cultural initiatives across Australia.
-The potential outcomes from the inquiry could lead to significant changes in how arts organizations are funded, with greater emphasis on digital and innovative funding strategies.
+The potential outcomes from the inquiry could lead to significant changes in how arts organisations are funded, with greater emphasis on digital and innovative funding strategies.

 The focus on digital platforms for fundraising is particularly timely, as the arts sector increasingly turns to online methods to reach broader audiences.
 This shift not only opens new avenues for funding but also allows for more interactive and engaging ways to connect with donors.
 As the inquiry progresses, stakeholders hope to uncover new strategies to bolster the arts sector’s sustainability and growth.